NYCDOB/Facades/index.md

 ### WHERE ARE THE SAFE AND UNSAFE FAÇADES IN NYC?

-> #### *The 60% of buildings greater than six stories in height are located in Manhattan and therefore most of the façade filings are in Manhattan*
+> #### *60% of buildings greater than six stories in height are located in Manhattan and therefore most of the façade filings are in Manhattan*

 The following map provides the location and other information on the filing status of each eligible façade during Cycle 7.